Robert Parish: Legacy

-He was known as a versatile center, using his 7' size and speed to contain opposing players, launch precise shots from outside the paint, and finish fast breaks – the latter uncanny for a man of his stature.
-Fellow Hall-of-Famer and teammate from 1985 to 1987 Bill Walton once called Parish the "greatest shooting big man of all time", perhaps because of Parish's field goal and free throw shooting ability, an unusual talent among most centers.
-His trademark was his high-release jump shot, which traversed a very high arc before falling.
+Parish is known for his defense, his rebounding, and his ability to run the fast break.
+Fellow Hall-of-Famer and teammate Bill Walton once called Parish "probably the best medium-range shooting big man in the history of the game".
+His trademark was his jump shot, which traversed a very high arc before falling.

 "There was no showmanship to Robert's game," said Walton.
 "There was the rebounding.
 There was the defense.
 There was the scoring.
 There was the setting of screens.
 There was the way he ran the floor.
-How many centers in today's NBA do any of that?".
+How many centers in today's NBA do any of that"?

+Parish was inducted into the Centenary College Athletics Hall of Fame in 1988, the Louisiana Sports Hall of Fame in 2001, and the College Basketball Hall of Fame in 2006.

 In 1996, Parish, along with teammates Larry Bird, Kevin McHale, Nate Archibald, and Bill Walton, was selected as one of the 50 Greatest Players in NBA History.
-In 1998, the Celtics retired Parish's famous #00 jersey number at halftime of a Celtics–Pacers game; this allowed Bird, then head coach of the Pacers, to participate in the ceremony.
-In October 2021, Parish was again honored as one of the league’s greatest players of all-time by being named to the NBA 75th Anniversary Team.
-To commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Parish as the 74th greatest player in NBA history.
+On January 18, 1998, the Celtics retired Parish's famous #00 jersey at halftime of a Celtics–Indiana Pacers game; Bird (who was then head coach of the Pacers) and McHale were present for the ceremony.
+He was inducted into the Basketball Hall of Fame in 2003.
+In October 2021, Parish was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.
+To commemorate the NBA's 75th Anniversary, The Athletic ranked their top 75 players of all time and chose Parish as the 74th greatest player in NBA history.

 "He was there for every practice," McHale said of Parish.
 "For every game.
 He very seldom missed anything, including assignments on the floor.
-His longevity is unbelievable, but his dependability was just as impressive."
+His longevity is unbelievable, but his dependability was just as impressive".

-Parish remains active as a Celtics team consultant and mentor for current Celtics big men.
-“I have never been one to seek or want attention or admiration or a pat on the back for what I’ve done,” Parish said.
-“I did my job.
-I got paid for doing my job.
-That was enough for me.
-That’s one of the reasons I was able to accept a lesser role on those teams in the ’80s.
-I didn’t have a huge ego.”